 You will most likely need legal advice or representation at some point in your entrepreneurial career.
 Don’t wait until a problem arises to search for a good attorney.
 Have one involved in your bookkeeping business from the beginning and keep them informed of what’s going on in your company.
 That way, when you need them to create or look over a contract, they’ll be ready to go.

-Do you have ongoing or recurring legal tasks such as business filings, licenses, permits and such?
+Do you have ongoing or recurring legal tasks such as business filings, licenses and permits, annual reports, and such?
 You can save time by outsourcing these complicated corporate compliance issues to an online service such as CorpNet.
 CorpNet will stay on top of all the deadlines and requirements in the state where your bookkeeping business is located and make the appropriate filings for you.

 - Payroll processing